Space Force Officer Leads DAF Women’s Rugby Team to Historic Championship Victory

-U.S. Space Force Maj.
-Adekunbi Adewunmi, second from left, stands with the Department of the Air Force (DAF) women’s rugby team during the playing of the U.S. National Anthem at the Royal Australian Air Force, Royal New Zealand Air Force, and U.S. Department of the Air Force (ANZUS) Shield tournament held at Whenuapai Air Base, New Zealand, Oct.
+VANDENBERG SPACE FORCE BASE, Calif. – U.S. Space Force Maj.
+Adekunbi Adewunmi, stationed at Vandenberg Space Force Base, Calif., made history by coaching the Department of the Air Force (DAF) women’s rugby team to their first-ever championship victory at the Royal Australian Air Force, Royal New Zealand Air Force, and U.S. Department of the Air Force (ANZUS) Shield tournament at Whenuapai Air Base, New Zealand, Oct.
 9-11.

-Adewunmi, stationed at Vandenberg Space Force Base, Calif., made history by coaching the DAF team to their first-ever championship victory at the tournament.
-(U.S. Air Force photo by 1st Lt.
-Kate Anderson)
+The ANZUS Shield tournament highlighted Adewunmi’s ability to inspire discipline, trust, and teamwork—qualities that have defined her career.
+The DAF women’s rugby team built on their earlier silver medal performance at the Armed Forces Rugby Tournament, showcasing strong communication and cohesion throughout the competition.

+They secured victories against the Royal New Zealand Air Force (24-14) and the Royal Australian Air Force (34-10) before facing their toughest challenge—a narrow 12-5 loss to RNZAF.
+Undeterred, the team rebounded with a decisive 24-5 win over RAAF and clinched the championship with a hard-fought 15-10 victory against a combined RNZAF-RAAF team.

 |Date Taken: